-According to a new study, roasted jackfruit seeds can replace between 50 percent and 75 percent of the cocoa that is blended with milk and coffee to make cappuccino without impairing flavor or aroma.
+Cappuccino made with jackfruit instead of cocoa powder.
+According to a new study, roasted jackfruit seeds can replace between 50% and 75% of the cocoa that is blended with milk and coffee to make cappuccino without impairing flavor or aroma.

-Brazilian law requires milk chocolate drinks and other chocolate preparations to contain at least 25 percent cocoa powder in their formulation.
-Even premium products typically contain less than 30 percent cocoa powder, the exceptions being dark and semi-dark chocolate (35 percent).
-Chocolate powder contains 30 percent-50 percent cocoa powder and cocoa butter.
+Brazilian law requires milk chocolate drinks and other chocolate preparations to contain at least 25% cocoa powder in their formulation.
+Even premium products typically contain less than 30% cocoa powder, the exceptions being dark and semi-dark chocolate (35%).
+Chocolate powder contains 30%-50% cocoa powder and cocoa butter.
 Dairy ingredients such as dried milk, butter, sugar and flavoring make up the rest.

 Canniatti-Brazaca stressed that the rising demand for cocoa and stagnant supply pose major challenges for the food industry, which is, therefore, investing heavily in the search for new cocoa substitutes for use in chocolate and chocolate products.